coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 ## What You Will Build

-You will be building a To-Do List desktop application using Vue and ElectronJS.
+You will be building a "to do list" desktop application using Vue and ElectronJS.
 This application will require users to sign in to the application.
-The application will then make an authenticated call to fetch a list of To-Dos from a secured backend API.
+The application will then make an authenticated call to fetch a list of to dos from a secured backend API.
 Users will also be able to sign out of this application.

 ### Cloning and Running the API

 To get a backend API up and running, you will be cloning a simple API built with node [from this repo](https://github.com/coderonfleek/simple-node-api).
 After cloning the project, simply run `npm install` to install the required packages.
 Then run `node server` to get the server up and running.

-Your backend API simply exposes an endpoint `http://localhost:1337/todos` which returns a collection of To-Dos.
+Your backend API simply exposes an endpoint `http://localhost:1337/todos` which returns a collection of to dos.
 The project contains 3 main files:

 1. `server.js`: This is the entry point to the application
 2. `todos.js`: This is a module that simply returns an array of To-Do objects